Mental-Vagabond/Mental-Vagabond.github.io/_posts/christian-naturism/2020-09-27-Can_A_Christian_Be_A_Naturist.md

 I believe that many of our churches fit into the warning that Christ gave in Matt.
 6:6

 I see all of this as proof that God has no problem with nudity.
 Remember, God said Adam and Eve’s nudity in the garden was “Very good”.

+* * *

+### About the Photo:
+This is not mine.
+I found it on the Internet.
+I liked it because it didn't portray Adam & Eve as necessarially white with caucasian features, there's a little color in their skin, and Adam wasn't clean shaven like so many pictures of them.
+It's more the way I think they probably were, although their skin was probably darker brown.